natsousa/blog/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 The whenever you modify your website files locally, check how does it looks like by starting the Jekyll server (hint: `bundle exec jekyll server`).
-After, you have to add your files to the staging are, commit the changes and push them to you GitHub repository.
+After that, you have to add your files to the staging area, commit the changes and push them to you GitHub repository.
 The commands your already know:

 ```